 The Metadata Discovery and Access Department (MDA) advances knowledge discovery and dissemination by enhancing discovery of the Libraries’ collections and the broader scholarship of York University.
 The Department provides expertise in knowledge organization and discovery by communicating the core concepts of metadata fundamentals and applying them to research data management and open data principles to the larger university community.

-The Open Scholarship Department supports research intensification within YUL and across the broader campus by promoting, communicating, and leveraging its expertise in scholarly communications and open access.
-Services offered by the department to support researchers throughout the research lifecycle include the following activities: open access publishing and author rights consultation, scholar visibility consultation, research data management, and data collections consultation.
+The Open Scholarship Department supports research intensification across the broader campus by promoting, communicating, and leveraging its expertise in scholarly communications and open access.
+Through its work, the department aims to help researchers realize the benefits of open access publishing and open science practices through the following services: open access publishing and author rights consultations, research data management consultations, data services consultations, scholar visibility support, and research data deposit and discovery support.

 The Student Learning and Academic Success Department (SLAS) is responsible for advancing a cohesive and coordinated approach to developing students’ digital and information literacies throughout programs at York University to create critical thinkers and life-long learners.
 The Department focuses on collaborating with faculty on a wide range of programming, including digital and information literacy, blended learning modules, co-curricular programming, and open educational resources.